6 killed in Alaska sightseeing plane crash identified

 Alaska State Troopers have identified the six people killed in a sightseeing plane crash on Thursday

-JUNEAU, Alaska -- Six people who were killed in a sightseeing plane crash were recovered and identified after crews initially struggled to reach the wreckage in southeast Alaska due to poor weather conditions.
+JUNEAU, Alaska -- Six people who were killed in a sightseeing plane crash were recovered and identified after crews initially struggled to reach the wreckage in southeast Alaska because of poor weather conditions.

 Alaska State Troopers identified the pilot and five passengers late Saturday following the crash Thursday.
 The aircraft went down as the pilot was returning the passengers to Ketchikan from Misty Fjords National Monument.